iampramodyadav/mastering-programming-with-matlab-Coursera/assignment-quiz/Week-4.md

 -   *A linear time complexity algorithm may run slower than one with quadratic time complexity on the same input.*
 -   If I have nested loops in my program, the time complexity will be worse than linear by definition.
 -   If we double the input size of a linear time complexity algorithm, its run time will be at least twice as long.
-## PRACTICE QUIZPractice Quiz •  Vectorization and Other Speed Ups
+## Practice Quiz •  Vectorization and Other Speed Ups
-## Practice Quiz

 1.Question Which of the following statements is false?